akshatshrivastava404/akshatshrivastava404/README.md

 Whenever I come across an interesting paper or idea, I try to turn it into a working prototype, however messy the first version is.

-My main tech stack is Python, PyTorch, LangChain,LangGraph and FastAPI.
+My main tech stack is Python, PyTorch, LangChain, LangGraph and FastAPI.
 My go-to tools are VS Code, Jupyter, and Google Colab.